-Airlines and pilots can take full advantage of the Airbus commonality concept, making aircraft operations, training and maintenance easier while reducing the costs associated with pilot training time.
+Airlines and pilots can take full advantage of the Airbus fly-by-wire technology and its commonality philosophy, making aircraft operations, training and maintenance easier, while reducing the costs associated with pilot training time.

 The A320 Family benefits fully from the features of Airbus commonality, which airlines have come to depend on for maximum operational versatility, optimal economic efficiency and the best use of flight, cabin and maintenance crews.

 Pilots can fly the A318, A319, A320 and A321 with a Single Type Rating thanks to their identical cockpits and operating procedures.

 This means that an A320 Family-qualified pilot can step into any of the four aircraft at any time – allowing airlines with multiple Family versions to schedule the aircraft best matched to passenger bookings of a specific route on any day, with a range of seating options from 100 to 240 passengers.

 The A330 benefits from the advanced Airbus cockpit design, which receives high marks from the thousands of pilots who fly Airbus aircraft daily.

 The A330 Common Type Rating allows pilots to transition from A330 to A350 XWB aircraft in only eight days without full flight simulator sessions.
 This enables carriers to use a single-fleet flying concept with a pool of pilots qualified for both aircraft, providing increased scheduling flexibility and mobility.

 Airbus is building on its cockpit design heritage to innovate and evolve the A350 XWB’s display technology further than the advances made by the A380.
 Six very large liquid crystal display (LCD) screens replace the 10 large LCDs on the A380, providing ample room to show all the flight and system information needed for modern air travel, with an additional display area available for future requirements.